H-horizon/Budget_Assistant/doc/UserGuide.md

 ### Choose your category

-Next to the Income button, there's a category list which allows you to view the trend for a particular transaction category.
+Next to the Income button, there's a category list that allows you to view the trend for a particular transaction category.

 💡 When you open your application, the default for the transaction category will always be none, which shows your revenue and expenditure trends instead.